HowlingArcher/timeChecker/README.md

 ## ToDo
 - [ ] Add support for linux
 - [ ] Add support for mac
-- [ ] Make the text readable on the pie chart
-- [ ] Make the pie chart bigger

 ## Contributing
 If you want to contribute to this project, feel free to fork this project and make a pull request.
 I'll review the pull request and merge it if it's a good addition to the project.